autocrypt/autocrypt/doc/level1.rst

 Helping Users getting Started
 +++++++++++++++++++++++++++++

-The following paragraph provides recommendations for MUA implementations to help users start Autocrypt after an account was set up.
+This section provides recommendations for MUA implementations to help users start Autocrypt immediately after an account was set up.

-The MUA SHOULD scan the mailbox for sent mails (wherever they might be) that show evidence of OpenPGP/Autocrypt usage.
+The MUA SHOULD scan the mailbox for messages sent by the user (wherever the messages might be) that show evidence of OpenPGP or Autocrypt usage.
+It is likely sufficient to only scan the messages sent during the last 30 days, as it is unlikely that the user used Autocrypt or OpenPGP actively if no such message was sent in the recent past.

+From the set of all found sent messages, the MUA should determine the best action to take from the following list of choices.
+Earlier choices are better than later ones.

 1. If an Autocrypt Setup Message was found:

-   Start a setup process suggesting the user to import the settings.
+   Start a setup process suggesting the user to import the setup message.
+If multiple Autocrypt Setup Messages are found, the most recent message should be preferred.

 2. If a sent message with an Autocrypt header was found: